M-Shrief/M-Shrief/README.md

 - solid ground on Algorithms and Data Structures
 - Unit/Component/E2E Testing using Cypress and Jest
+- Deep dive in Database (PostgreSQL as a choice).
+- Using SSR in frontend.
 - Basic knowledge about Architecture and Design
 - Docker